TexteM is a registered Diploma in Translation (DipTrans) examination centre

 - Full registration (all units): GBP 616

-The centre fee is payable to TexteM.
+The centre enrolment fee is payable to TexteM.
 It is charged in PLN.
-In 2019, the centre fees will be:
+It is:

 - Unit 1: PLN 246 (which is inclusive of VAT, i.e. PLN 200 net + 23% VAT)